TWUOnline/ldrs591/_posts/2018-01-27-ldrs591-unit-4-activity-4-3.md

 published: true
 post_date: 2018-01-27 21:29:34
 ---
-Below is an evaluation of Parris and Peachey&#8217;s (2013) study using Plano-Clark and Creswell&#8217;s seven quality literature review criteria with a rating scale of 0-3.
+<p>Below is an evaluation of Parris and Peachey&#8217;s (2013) study using Plano-Clark and Creswell&#8217;s seven quality literature review criteria with a rating scale of 0-3.</p>
 <ol>
 <li><strong>The review includes the relevant literature </strong>(3/3) &#8211; Parris &amp; Peachey (2013) includes an extensive reference list that supports their study.
 The review itself seeks relevant literature to include in its compilation of literature pertaining to research on servant leadership, and I believe the text seeks clear and applicable literature to clarify terms and add to its study.</li>
 <li><strong>The review examines sources that are recent and of high quality </strong>(3/3) &#8211; The majority of literature used is recent &#8211; within the recent 10 years of the article &#8211; but utilizes older literature as well due to the nature of the study that analyzes all possible research in English completed on servant leadership; I believe this is an appropriate use of older texts.
 As the study only accepted studies &#8220;published in a peer-reviewed journal&#8221; (Parris &amp; Peachey, 2013, p.
 381), the literature used are from credible sources.</li>